mikolajbrzostowski/Weather-app/README.md

-Frontend app for recrutment purposes
+Frontend app for recruitment purposes